 We agree that these replies will make interesting reading and should be included in the 2nd Volume to add spice to a modern Hercule Poirot style telling.
 You never know there might be a happy ending.
 The state has a duty to protect historic buildings which are lost at the rate of one per day due to apathy and negligence - statistics according to the MARS (Monument At Risk) survey: English Heritage.

 No date has been set for the publication of Volume 2 which will follow once replies are received as to the intentions of the officials mentioned.

 Three striking book cover designs - the true stories just as interesting - not yet though.

-Nelson Kruschandl - original oil painting on canvas [The Deer hunter] - He's out to expose the local authority that destroyed his life and those all around him.
+Nelson Kruschandl - original oil painting on canvas [The Deer hunter] - He's out to expose the local authority that destroyed his life and those all around him (his family).
 This artwork is by Mrs J A Kruschandl dating from 1987 when Nelson first married.

 Nelson Kruschandl is also a practical vehicle designer and builder.
 He built most of his cars at the workshops in Herstmonceux, the subject of his archaeological investigations.
 He now specializes in electric vehicles.
 The book above is about the land speed record generally to include the electric bluebird cars he built between 1991 and 1997 and all that goes with putting together a land speed record project, finance, advertising, the media and more.
 It is in draft form at the moment to be published at a convenient time in the future.
 Nelson says that there is great satisfaction in building a chassis with your own two hands to your own design and putting in the last weld.
 He says that it is equally rewarding shaping good looking coachwork, then applying a generous coat or two of quality paint.
 And lastly, the final reward is to have been part of the mix and to be able to write it down for posterity so that millions of students of the future, can learn from the experiences of engineers of the past.